ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wca.md

    - Frankfurt (`eu-de`)
    - Sydney (`au-syd`)

-   For more information about data centers, see the {{site.data.keyword.BluSoftlayer_notm}} documentation for [Service and infrastructure availability by location](https://cloud.ibm.com/docs/overview?topic=overview-services_region){: external}.
+   For more information about data centers, see the {{site.data.keyword.BluSoftlayer_notm}} documentation for [Service and infrastructure availability by location](/docs/overview?topic=overview-services_region).

 1. When you finish provisioning your instance, click **Setup** to open an onboarding checklist page to help you with configuration.
 Or, you can select **Administration**, and then **Setup** to access this onboarding checklist.